 Other Classical Mitigations

-Beyond the two structural cancellations above, the tradition recognises softer mitigating factors — the presence of strong marriage yogas across both charts, certain Sun–Mars technicalities in nakshatras like Krittika and Magha, and overall planetary strength supporting the 7th house.
-These are qualitative rather than mechanical, so they're weighed by judgement rather than awarded as a fixed cancellation.
-The headline point stands: Nadi Dosha is one of the most frequently cancelled doshas in practice.
+Beyond the two structural cancellations above, the tradition recognises softer mitigating factors — Moon-sign lords that are identical or mutual friends, strong marriage yogas across both charts, and overall planetary strength supporting the 7th house.
+These are qualitative rather than mechanical: they weigh the affliction, they do not clear it.
+Only a parihara cancels.

 What Nadi Dosha Is Not